ewmiller/vue-york-times/README.md

 Current work:

+- Build out Search page
 - Look into creating Article Modal component to display summary of article when clicked on (then with link to the real thing).
 - Format dates correctly

 Next Up:

-- Build out Search page
+- Subject selections (art, sports, etc)
+- Choose day, week, or month category

 ## Build Setup